 Branksome Camps | branksomecamps.ca

-Branksome Hall’s gorgeous 13-acres are the setting for its day camp program, which offers such themes as dance, photography and Wonder Camp, which includes a little of everything.
+Branksome Hall’s gorgeous 13-acres are the setting for its day camp program, which offers such themes as dance, photography, and Wonder Camp, which includes a little of everything.
 There’s also a special camp just for four-and-five-year-olds.
 All camps include a recreational swim in one of the school’s two saltwater pools and for an additional fee, Red Cross swimming lessons can be added to your child’s day.
-Weekly camp fees start at $368 and include a hot lunch and two daily snacks.
+Weekly camp fees include a hot lunch and two daily snacks.
 For an additional fee, extended care is available.